-Finding examples of self-serve first companies isn’t tough, they’re in just about every direction.
-What’s important is defining the kind of company you are in relation, and to what degree self-serve methodologies play their role.
+Finding examples of self-serve first companies isn’t tough; they’re in just about every direction.
+What’s important is defining the kind of company you are in relation to and to what degree self-serve methodologies play their role.

 Why should I be concerned with the Self-Serve approach?